n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.autopilot.md

 On this page, you'll find a list of operations the Autopilot node supports and links to more resources.

 !!! note "Credentials"
-   Refer to the [Autopilot credentials](https://docs.n8n.io/integrations/builtin/credentials/autopilot/){:target=_blank .external-link} for guidance on setting up authentication.
+   Refer to the [Autopilot credentials](https://docs.n8n.io/integrations/builtin/credentials/autopilot/) for guidance on setting up authentication.

 !!! note "Examples & Templates"
    For example, usage and templates to help you get started, take a look at n8n's [Autopilot integrations](https://n8n.io/integrations/autopilot/){:target=_blank .external-link} list.